GSA/digital-governance-outline/README.md

 #### How to contribute:
 Start by using this document to map out a governance plan for your agency.
 Let us know what needs to be changed.
 1. Start a discussion on web-council@listserv.gsa.gov about what you would like to see changed.
-2. Edit the page on Github: https://github.com/GSA/digital-governance-outline/
+2. Create an issue on Github and leave comments https://github.com/GSA/digital-governance-outline/issues
-3. Comment on the Google Doc _(if you have access)_ http://bit.ly/2qC4x1J
+2. Or directly edit the page on Github https://github.com/GSA/digital-governance-outline/

 **NOTE: This document is a working draft.** additional questions about this document can be sent to digitalgov@gsa.gov.